List of Green Lanterns: Mogo

 Mogo is a sentient and living planet.
-It is technically genderless, but it is often casually referred to as male.
-When it is desired, its affiliation with the Corps is shown with foliage arranged into a green band, marked with the standard Green Lantern Corps lantern symbol, circling Mogo's equatorial area.
+It is technically genderless, but is often casually referred to as male.
+When it is desired, its affiliation with the Corps is shown with foliage arranged into a green band, marked with the standard Green Lantern Corps lantern symbol, circling Mogo's equator.

 Mogo first appeared in Green Lantern (vol. 2) #188 (May 1985) in a story titled "Mogo Doesn't Socialize" and was created by writer Alan Moore and artist Dave Gibbons.
-Although initially a one-off character from a short story, the planet has grown in importance in the Green Lantern mythos and is a necessary part of the process for distributing power rings as well as a destination for Corps members to recuperate.
+Although initially a one-off character, Mogo has grown in importance in the Green Lantern mythos and is a necessary part of the process for distributing power rings as well as a destination for Corps members to recuperate.

 Morro

 A Green Lantern from Sector 666.
 Guy Gardner revealed to Kyle Rayner that Morro requested his duty as penance, as he killed his pets' mother in rage when he wrongfully thought it ate his brother (who was later found alive and well).
 His first act of atoning for his mistake was to adopt the creature's offspring as his own.
 Months later, after his brother's death (a natural cause) and the Sinestro Corps War, Morro chose to be the Corps' cryptkeeper.
 Morro is capable of combat and hunting without his ring, and his primary choice of weapon is his mallet.
-His dratures are fearsome dragon-like creatures loyal to their master and ready to aid him.
+He is accompanied by several dratures, fearsome dragon-like creatures originating from the same planet as him.

 Mother Mercy

-Matris Ater Clementia, or Mother Mercy, is the creator of the Black Mercy plants used by Mongul, and the new Lantern for Sector 2261.
+Matris Ater Clementia, or Mother Mercy, is the creator of the Black Mercy plant used by Mongul, and the new Lantern for Sector 2261.
 She initially created them to find people who are suffering and dying to ease their pain, which created a symbiotic relationship with her.
 However, the first Mongul discovered the plants and used them to spread his evil, even mutating some of the Black Mercys into giving their victims suffering.
 Mother Mercy, however, kept her sentience hidden from Mongul.
 Her abilities to both ease and create fear gave her both a Green Lantern Corps ring and a Sinestro Corps ring to choose from.
 The Green Lantern ring, which she ultimately chose, came from the recently deceased Bzzd.
 Mother Mercy first appeared in Green Lantern Corps (vol. 2) #24 (July 2008).

 NautKeLoi

-Naut Ke Loi first appeared in Green Lantern (vol. 2) #9 (December 1961), and was created by John Broome and Gil Kane.
-NautKeLoi is the Lantern of Aeros, a planet entirely covered by water.
+NautKeLoi first appeared in Green Lantern (vol. 2) #9 (December 1961), and was created by John Broome and Gil Kane.
+He originates from Aeros, a planet entirely covered by water.
 As he cannot breathe air, he is always seen wearing a glass helmet filled with water.
-He is included as an action figure in the DC Universe Classics Green Lantern Classics subline for 2011.
-He appears briefly in the live-action Green Lantern film, and also appears in group scenes in the animated films Green Lantern: First Flight and Green Lantern: Emerald Knights.